invisirisk/pse-action/README.md

 ```

+### Policy return
+Policy return should include the following details:
+- result: allow, deny, alert/warn, alert/error, alert/crit
+- details: if result is alert, message associated with the alert

 ## Output
 The output is set as checks associated with the build.
 These checks can be summarized using OpenAI ChatBot.
 Here is an example Output Report